Ethernet Powerlink

 Ethernet Powerlink is a real-time protocol for standard Ethernet.
-It is an open protocol managed by the Ethernet POWERLINK Standardization Group (EPSG).
+It is an open protocol managed by B&R, ever since the dissolution of the Ethernet POWERLINK Standardization Group (EPSG) in 2023.
 It was introduced by Austrian automation company B&R in 2001.

 This protocol has nothing to do with power distribution via Ethernet cabling or power over Ethernet (PoE), power line communication, or Bang & Olufsen's PowerLink cable.

 Overview

 Ethernet Powerlink expands Ethernet with a mixed polling and timeslicing mechanism.
 This provides: